M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq98"></a>
 **(98) Why can I still pick contacts after revoking contacts permissions?**

 After revoking contacts permissions Android does not allow FairEmail access to your contacts anymore.
-After revoking contacts permissions Android does not allow FairEmail access to your contacts anymore.
 However, picking contacts is delegated to and done by Android and not by FairEmail, so this will still be possible without contacts permissions.

 <br />